florianmaxim/react-junglebook/README.md

 If you're not a full stack developer this makes it complicated to begin with react.

-These boilerplates are structured and reduced as possible. :tada:
+These boilerplates are structured and reduced as possible. 🎉

 Keep the web accessible!